Pflegehelfer jobs • Germany

 • Shift readiness (including weekends/nights depending on facility).

-• German language is usually required for direct patient work; the level depends on scope and facility.
+• German language is usually required for direct patient work; the level depends on facility scope.

 • Proof of training/experience in care support (assistant role) with documentable tasks.